Dipokroy-design/HaXn-JavaScript/GSAP/Extra code/README.md

 });

-This is called Gsap.from / Gsap.fromTo method
+This is called Gsap.from / Gsap.fromTo method:-

 gsap.fromTo(
   ".box",